gammu/gammu/docs/develop/python/gammu.rst

    StateMachine object, that is used for communication with phone.

-   :param Locale: What locales to use for gammu error messages, default is 'auto' which does autodetection according to user locales
+   :param Locale: What locales to use for gammu error messages, default is ``auto`` which does autodetection according to user locales
    :type Locale: string